CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![](images1/media/exercise-2-img-22.png)

-1. Once measure has been generated, verify it and click **Keep query**.
+1. Once the measure has been generated, verify it and click **Keep query**.

     ![](images1/media/exercise-2-img-19.png)